-Yin Yoga is a Yoga style founded in 1979 by Paul Grilley, an American yoga instructor, and it is followed by many practitioners.
+Yin Yoga is arguably a Yoga style founded in 1979 by Paul Grilley, an American yoga instructor, and it is followed by many practitioners.
 Paul himself is the MD.
 He established this new yoga style by combining his own yoga practice experience and his strengths in the medical field, conducting careful studies on the body’s connective tissue together with many Japanese scholars, and blending in the essence of Chinese Taoism and martial arts together with the essence of yoga.

 Yin Yoga emphasizes on relaxing the whole body, and clearing all distractions.
 It is combined with slow and natural breathing, and holding asanas for a prolonged period.
 While the muscles are in a completely relaxed state, Yin Yoga exercises the skeletal and its connective tissue, regulates the nerve system, and enhances endurance, reaching the realm of body and mind.

 1. Emphasizes on stretching the connective tissue of the body skeletal, and ligaments, lubricant and periosteum between bones.
 In every asana, Yin Yoga holds still for 3-5 minutes, sometimes even for 10 minutes.
 The main workout areas are the pelvis and lower back.
 Therefore Yin Yoga practice emphasizes on physical stretching, slow movement, and prolonged asana holding within one’s own limit, so as to achieve beneficial results.

 2. Slow and slender breathing, prolonged still time for each asana, body muscles’ complete relaxation, so as to stretch the skeletal connective tissue.

 3. Directs the feeling inwards and focuses on one’s own experience.

 4. Exercises endurance and lays a good meditation foundation in Yoga practice.